 3:2 (or 2:3) illustrated in a TUBS

-While the TUBS system is a fantastic way of visualizing rhythms, I prefer a simple number line when practicing.
+While the TUBS system is a fantastic way of visualizing and understanding rhythms, I prefer a simple number line when practicing.
 That way, my eyes don't need to move up and down as much to see what I'm doing (a problem I also talk about in my Ultimate Guide to Note Reading article).
 Here you can see how that works:

 TUBS consolidated into a number line